pytest-dev/pytest/README.rst

 - detailed info on failing `assert statements <http://pytest.org/latest/assert.html>`_ (no need to remember ``self.assert*`` names)
 - `modular fixtures <http://pytest.org/latest/fixture.html>`_  for
   managing small or parametrized long-lived test resources.
-- multi-paradigm support: you can use ``py.test`` to run test suites based on `unittest <http://pytest.org/latest/unittest.html>`_ (or trial), `nose <http://pytest.org/latest/nose.html>`_
+- multi-paradigm support: you can use ``pytest`` to run test suites based on `unittest <http://pytest.org/latest/unittest.html>`_ (or trial), `nose <http://pytest.org/latest/nose.html>`_
 - single-source compatibility to Python2.4 all the way up to Python3.3,